 |Dust devil on the Old Man of Coniston|

 Tim Oliver and myself walked to the top of Coniston Old Man today.
-We met Simon Blake at the top who had just walked back up after a short flight half way down the hill.
+We met Simon Blake at the top.
+He had just walked back up after a short flight half way down the hill.....no lift.

 We sat around for a while, a little disappointed that there was no sign of the light easterlies suggested by some of the forecasts.
 There was no wind at all.
 Occasionally a very light flow would appear for a minute then disappear again.
 Rarely was the flow directly up the slope.
 Simon had already gone down once and it didn't look promising.
 The large over-developed clouds around cast shadow over all the nearby land.
 Only the Helvellyn ridge in the distance appeared to be catching any sun.